Are You Trading in Your Insomnia for a Benzo Addiction?

 A detox from benzos and sleeping pills like Xanax normally involve the tapering method, which is when your doctors reduce your doses gradually over time to minimize withdrawal symptoms and related complications.
 You may also be prescribed non-addictive medications to treat certain withdrawal symptoms.
 For instance, acamprosate may be used to treat anxiety and insomnia caused by benzo addiction, while flumazenil may be used to trick your brain into thinking you’re using benzos so you can experience a safer detox.

 Following detox, you can receive therapy to help you overcome psychological addiction, which is often marked by behaviors, thought patterns, and triggers that drive you to keep using benzos.
 CBT, individual therapy, and 12-step support groups are just some therapies that teach you how to change addictive tendencies and avoid triggers that could lead to relapse.
 Many drug detox centers offer these therapies in inpatient, outpatient, and extended care settings.

-If you’re struggling with insomnia along with sleeping pill or benzo addiction, call our 24/7 confidential helpline at 800-483-2193 immediately to speak with an addiction counselor.
+If you’re struggling with insomnia along with sleeping pill or benzo addiction, call our 24/7 confidential helpline at 866-351-3840(Who Answers?) immediately to speak with an addiction counselor.
 We’ll discuss all your treatment and detox options, and help you find the nearest detox center ready to help you achieve improved health and sobriety from sleeping pills and other addictive substances.